naries/rest-api-kit/README.md

 ## What's in it?

-Rest API kit comes with the following hooks:
-`"useRest"`: creates a base for apis.
-This hook returns a trigger function and a state object.
-Each works as follows:
+Rest API kit comes with a base and hooks.
+The hooks are created from endpoint objects that are injected with the createEndpoints method as you'll see in the usage section of this documentation.

 ## Usage
 ### Immport createRestBase